borgessbarbara/longnoncoder/docs/usage.md

 Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Apptainer, Conda) - see below.

-:::info
+::: info
 We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
 :::

-The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
+The pipeline also dynamically loads configurations from <https://github.com/nf-core/configs> when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
-This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.
+This is *not* recommended, since it can lead to different results on different machines dependent on the computer enviroment.
+You can also create your own profile!

 -   `test`
-  - A profile with a complete configuration for automated testing
+    -   A profile with configuration for testing that consumes low resources
-  - Includes links to test data so needs no other parameters
+-   `light`
+    -   A profile for small-scale data, consumes low resources
+-   `medium`
+    -   A profile for medium-scale data, consumes medium resources
+-   `large`
+    -   A profile for large-scale data, consumes high resources
 -   `docker`
     -   A generic configuration profile to be used with [Docker](https://docker.com/)
 -   `singularity`
     -   A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 -   `podman`
     -   A generic configuration profile to be used with [Podman](https://podman.io/)
 -   `shifter`
     -   A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
 -   `charliecloud`
     -   A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 -   `apptainer`
     -   A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 -   `conda`
     -   A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

 ### `-resume`